Paid Search Trends: Top PPC Predictions From 18 Experts

 The implication for advertisers is probably that they need to dial in the profitability of their business models.
 Conversion improvement would be very high on the list of how to immediately boost profit per click.
 Conversion improvement doesn’t need to be perfectionism in all cases.
 If there are serious barriers to conversion, they need to be removed.
 If there is even a 10% improvement in page speed that can be achieved without too much effort, it’s worth a lot to the bottom line.
 The mobile experience, needless to say, remains a huge barrier to improvement on many sites, so it must be part of the effort.

-High CPCs and the growing incentive to occupy high ad positions dictate that conversion improvement is Job 1 in 2015.
+High CPCs and the growing incentive to occupy high ad positions dictate that conversion improvement is Job 1.

 Emily Helander, Product Marketing Manager at Kenshoo